The Pastoral Letters:

 c.
 The responsibility of and for elders (5:17-25)

 The author shifted to the role of the elders.
-They shared in the recipient's liturgical role of preaching and teaching, thus giving them high status in the community; the author supported their role with quotes from Deut 25:4 and Luke 10:7 (1 Tim 5:17-18).
+They shared in the recipient's liturgical role of preaching and teaching, thus giving them high status in the community; the author supported their role with quotes from Deut 25:4 and Luke 10:7 (1 Tim 5:17-18; Josephus Antiquities 4.8).
 In fact, he insisted they should remain immune from common judgment unless the charges were confirmed by multiple witnesses (see Deu 17:6 and Deu 19:15); if the community found them guilty of a charge, it should render judgment in public as a warning to others (1 Tim 5:19-20).

 The author urged the recipient to be fair with elders.
 The reader should not indiscriminately ordain elders nor should he keep company with men of questionable morals (although he was allowed to drink some wine as a precaution against the intake of polluted water; 1 Tim 5:22-23).
 The author explained his caution with a wise saying about character.
 Some reveal their evil intent immediately while others could hide their motives, revealing them later; the same principle could be applied to good deeds (1 Tim 5:24-25).